Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 - Pet litter: 100%

-With the soft roller, the S65 picked up a perfect score in all the hard floor experiments with the four different debris types.
+With the soft roller, the S65 scored perfectly in all the hard floor experiments with the four different debris types.

-But only the S65P has this tool included for a premium.
-If you don’t mind the added cost, this variant is an excellent option inside homes with mixed surfaces.
+However, only the S65P includes this tool for a premium.
+If you don’t mind the added cost, this variant is an excellent option for homes with mixed surfaces.

 As I’ve said earlier, the multi-floor LED tool is also decent for vacuuming small debris like dust.

-It can handle stuff like pet litter, but it won’t be as efficient.
+It can handle pet litter, but it won’t be as efficient.

 Sand on hard floor results